-Let me be clear: If Republicans lose both the presidential election and control of the Senate, the Socialist Democratic Party will control the despotic Judicial Branch for the foreseeable future, and the tyranny of the so-called living constitution will reign supreme.
+Let me be clear: If Republicans lose both the presidential election and control of the Senate, the Socialist Democrat Party will control the despotic Judicial Branch for the foreseeable future, and the tyranny of the so-called living constitution will reign supreme.

 Thus, those of us who support Liberty and First Principles should engage in a vigorous debate about the qualifications of presidential candidates, and the consequences of who will run against Hillary Clinton this November.
 We should consider with great deliberation the character of our presidential candidates.